Robbert1/ansible-jenkins/README.md

 Repository with everything needed for installing a complete jenkins server with ansible.

-run `ansible-playbook jenkins` from inside this directory to remote-install a jenkins server on one or more machines known as `jenkins` to ansible.
+run `ansible-playbook jenkins.yml` from inside this directory to remote-install a jenkins server on one or more machines known as `jenkins` to ansible.

 ## Local Testing with Vagrant